Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

     jupyter notebook
     ```

-## Results and conclusion
+## Results and Findings

 ### Average Salaries Over The Last Two Years and Prediction for Next Year
 - Salaries for Data Scientists in the last two years have increased significantley
 - The average salary in the year 2025 is expected to be $164,335.16 which is a 19,996.91 increase from 2024 to 2025

 ### Impact of Company location on Pay
-- As expected salaries in
+- As expected, salaries in Western countries were the biggest, the United States of America being the overall highest-paying country

+###